AlexCarolan/Help-Queue/README.md

 ## Project Outline

 This repository contains both the front and back-end code of a program that provides a technical support queue.
-This project is a training exercise for full stack development and as such is not intended for actual use.
+This project is a training exercise for full stack development.
 Specifically, this exercise was used to improve my understanding of Java Spring API development and DevOps.

+The application allows users to report technical issues they are experiencing and enables admins to update support tickets with solutions.

 ## JIRA Board